Tourism in Andhra Pradesh: Beaches

-Visakhapatnam has many beautiful beaches along the Bay of Bengal namely R.K.
-Beach, Yarada Beach, Rushikonda Beach, Lawsons Bay Beach, etc. There are other beaches too along the long coastline of the state, such as Mypadu beach in Nellore, Suryalanka Beach, located 9 km from Bapatla in Bapatla district.
+Visakhapatnam has many beaches along the Bay of Bengal namely R.K.
+Beach, Yarada Beach, Rushikonda Beach and Lawsons Bay Beach.
+There are other beaches too along the long coastline of the state, such as Mypadu beach in Nellore, Suryalanka Beach, located 9 km from Bapatla in Bapatla district.

 Caves

 The Borra Caves in the Ananthagiri Hills of the Eastern Ghats, near Visakhapatnam at an altitude of about 800 to 1300 metres are famous for million-year-old stalactite and stalagmite formations.
 They were discovered by British geologist William King George in 1807.
 The caves got their name for its resembles to a hole, which in Odia language is known as burra, where as Guhalu in Telugu language means caves.

 The Belum Caves in Nandyal District have a length of 3229 m, making them the second largest natural caves on the Indian subcontinent.
 The Belum Caves derive their name from Bilum, the Sanskrit word for caves.
 The caves have long passages, spacious chambers, freshwater galleries, and siphons.
 The caves' deepest point is 120 ft from the entrance and is known as Patalaganga.